 Interreligious Chaplaincy: Program Overview

-Application Requirements for Interreligious Studies Certificate
+Application Requirements for Interreligious Chaplaincy Certificate

-- Must hold an accredited bachelor's degree or its equivalent in a relevant field of study.
+- Must hold an accredited bachelor's degree.

-- International students who have not earned a degree from an English-speaking institution are required to submit official TOEFL scores with an expected minimum score of 79 (internet based).
+- International students who have not earned a degree from an English-speaking institution are required to submit official TOEFL scores with an expected minimum score of 79 (internet-based).

-- Letter of Recommendation from a peer in the spiritual care field, a religious leader, or a faculty advisor.
+- Letter of recommendation from a peer in the spiritual care field, a religious leader, or a faculty advisor.

-Please see the most up to date Certificate (per credit) tuition rates HERE
+Please see the most up-to-date Certificate (per credit) tuition rates HERE

 The ICP Jewish Studies Fellowship, made possible through the generous donation of The Taube Foundation, offers a scholarship that provides tuition support for courses in the Certificate in Interreligious Chaplaincy for students affiliated with the Center for Jewish Studies.
 Meet past recipients.